 Experiential Learning through Community Partnerships

-As part of its mission to give back to the surrounding community and provide substantive fieldwork experiences for its students, the College of Education has formed partnerships with more than 25 institutions and organizations.
+As part of its mission to give back to the surrounding community and provide substantive fieldwork experiences for its students, the College of Education and Human Development has formed partnerships with more than 25 institutions and organizations.

 Organizational partnerships provide students with community-based learning opportunities and field-based practice.
 These experiences are facilitated through voluntary internships and/or field experiences and student teaching as part of an academic program.
 To learn more, explore our Office of Field Placements.